 I’m back!
 No, really.

-I’m back!
-No, really.
-I took my Windows XPP offline back in April when Microsoft stopped support because I had no interest in risking my precious novels.
+I took my Windows XP machine offline back in April when Microsoft stopped support because I had no interest in risking my precious novels.
 Since then, my only internet access has been a Nexus tablet- also my primary writing device.
 Well, that works fine for rough drafts, but for anything that requires any small amount of editing, nothing beats having a mouse available.
-I’m still to fat-fingered to go entirely touch screen.
+I’m still too fat-fingered to go entirely touch screen.

 But I am still writing, about halfway through Betty’s Boys, my military sci-fi project, and also on the first editing pass of Banner of the King.
 First of how many?
 Dunno.
 For me, at least, this is a lot less intuitive than writing was, but I will get through it.
 Banner will see the light of Amazon!
-Until then.
-Or rather, until I get a new computer…

 Maintaining a sense of wonder is an important characteristic for a writer, particularly one who wants to appeal to a younger demographic.
 I can’t hit the “wonder beats” if I don’t feel that particular emotion myself.
 Unfortunately, I’m a jaded, cynical ex-intel guy who sees the dark side of most everything, so I have to overcome that while I’m writing.
 My best asset for that effort: Nina, my almost 2-year-old daughter.